Just before noon and the cows in the Big Back South were all resting at the bottom of the paddock.

 Whether or not this calf will remain in the herd will depend very much on her temperament as she develops.
 So far this year's calves are behaving really nicely, with only a couple of weirdly scatty exceptions.
 When we weighed them last week, I realised it would have been better to record the jumpiness of the few, rather than the quietness of the majority.
 Last year it was a different story.
 I suspect their copper levels have something to do with that, but need to do some more thinking and investigation.

-Ellie 119 sat around looking odd for the latter part of today.
+Ellie 119 sat around looking odd for the latter part of yesterday and here she is again this morning.
 Something hasn't been right.
 She returned to normal after about 36 hours but lots of the cattle showed later signs of suffering some sort of digestive disruption after last night's rain, so perhaps she was just a bit more affected than some of the others.

 We have another crop of Monarch Butterfly caterpillars on the big Swan Plants outside the house.
 Usually they're killed and eaten by the paper wasps but this year that doesn't seem to be as much of a problem as it often is.
 Monarch survival is seriously threatened by the introduced wasp species.